 - The dangerous goods employee’s name

 - A description of, copy of, or reference to training materials used to meet the training requirements

 - The name and address of the person providing the training

 - A certification that the person has been trained and tested as required

-- Certification that the hazmat employee has been trained and tested shall be made by the hazmat employer or a designated representative.
+- Certification that the dangerous goods employee has been trained and tested shall be made by the dangerous goods employer or a designated representative.